uzh-dqbm-cmi/lab-website/content/authors/sebastian/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: I am interested in applying data science to improve healthcare.

-interests:
+#interests:
-- Kinematics of toy mice
+#- Kinematics of toy mice
-- Hiding in cardboard boxes
+#- Hiding in cardboard boxes

 # Organizational groups that you belong to (for People widget)